Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 **Compare the Policy to Base Line**

-Now that we used Q-learning to find the optimal policy (how many orders are given to the state (state)) , now we want to compare it to the baseline policy and calculate the total rate in both cases and see what the policy obtained from Q-learning has any advantage over the baseline policy.
+Now that we used Q-learning to find the policy (how many items to order given state) , now we can compare it to the baseline policy.
-The baseline policy is just to "order up to policy", which simply means you look at hand inventory and the on-order inventory and "order up to "meet the capacity of the inventory.
+The baseline policy is just to "order up to policy", which simply means you look at on-hand inventory and the on-order inventory and order up to "meet the capacity of the inventory".
 We can write simple code to write this policy in Python format here:

 ```python
 # Create a simple policy